 |

-"Death, Budgets, and Generational Justice"
+• "Death, Budgets, and Generational Justice"

-in TEXT, AUDIO, or VIDEO
+in AUDIO or VIDEO

 In August 2011, Connie Barlow and Michael Dowd gave twinned theme talks at two events in the American West: "Evolutionize Your Life" (by Michael) and "Evolutionize Your Death and Legacy" (by Connie).
 Inspired by the audience response and poignant storytelling that ensued, Connie wrote a call-to-action in essay form, urging her boomer generation to transform the debilitating and financially untenable death-denial that pervades American culture largely because of literalist Christianity that interprets death as "the enemy."